juanluisbaptiste/timeoff-cluster/README.md

 Terraform was selected to do the cloud provisioning in AWS.
 The terraform code is separated in three projects:

-* _elastic_ips_: this project will create an specified amount of elastic IP addresses to be associated with the managers of the swarm cluster.
+* _[elastic_ips](https://github.com/juanluisbaptiste/timeoff-cluster/tree/master/terraform/elastic_ips)_: this project will create an specified amount of elastic IP addresses to be associated with the managers of the swarm cluster.
-* _swarm_cluster_: this project will create a docker swarm cluster with an specified amount of manager and worker, and from an specified size (instance type) each.
+* _[swarm_cluster](https://github.com/juanluisbaptiste/timeoff-cluster/tree/master/terraform/swarm_cluster)_: this project will create a docker swarm cluster with an specified amount of manager and worker, and from an specified size (instance type) each.
-* _efs_: this project will create a shared EFS filesystem inside the cluster's VPC were the application code will reside and be shared among all the worker nodes of the cluster.
+* _[efs](https://github.com/juanluisbaptiste/timeoff-cluster/tree/master/terraform/efs)_: this project will create a shared EFS filesystem inside the cluster's VPC were the application code will reside and be shared among all the worker nodes of the cluster.

 All of the projects use custom terraform modules to do the work.
 For the documentation of module usage see its README.md file of each project.
 Projects must be launched in the same order as the preious list, first create the elastic IP addresses, then the cluster and lastly the EFS filesystem.

 ### Cluster Provisioning

 The Cluster provisioning is done using ansible.
-A set of playbooks and roles were writtento handle provisioning tasks that range from basic instance configuration to cluster installation.
+A set of playbooks and roles were written to handle provisioning tasks that range from basic instance configuration to cluster installation.

-For load balancing and access to the applications deployed in the cluster traefik was selected.
-This proxy/load balancer is deployed on the manager node(s) of the cluster and will balance the access to the deployed applications by a set of criterias configured using docker labels written on the `stack.yml` file of the application.
-The criterias can be by hostname, path or a combination of both.
-Additionally traefik is configured to secure the applications using SSL with Letsecrypt.
-It will take charge of the SSL certificate generation and updates for each deployed application.
+For load balancing and access to the applications deployed in the cluster [traefik](https://traefik.io/) was selected.
+This proxy/load balancer is deployed on the manager node(s) of the cluster and will balance the access to the deployed applications by a set of criteria configured using docker labels written on the `stack.yml` file of the application.
+The criteria can be by hostname, path or a combination of both.
+Additionally traefik is configured to secure the applications using SSL with Letsencrypt.
+Traefik will take charge of the SSL certificate generation and update for each deployed application.

-For cluster administration and debugging portainer was selected.
-This tool provides easy access to the containers running on the cluster, were tasks like reviewing of logs, console access or basic stats monitoring can be done.
-It also allows to do administrative tasks like manually redeployment of applications or increasing the amount of conatiner replicas.
+For cluster administration and debugging [portainer](https://www.portainer.io/) was selected.
+This tool provides easy access to the containers running on the cluster, were tasks like reviewing of logs, console access or basic stats monitoring can be accessed.
+It also allows to do administrative tasks like manually redeployment of services or increasing the amount of conatiner replicas.

 These are the ansible playbooks: